D40G/Vespucci-Festival/README.md

 ```
 **By default, PMMS is set to admin only access, you can change this in the `permissions.cfg` provided with it, if you would prefer all players can access it.
 You will need to the read pmms installation instructions on the GitHub repository.**

+**I recommend locking the Festival Screen when using it, so that others can't stop, rewind, pause, and/or remove/add other songs.**

-Please also read the installation instructions of httpmanager
+**Please also read the installation instructions of httpmanager.**

 ------------------------------